 Sympathetic blockade alone left large HR changes within relative to pre-drug.
 These effects were similar across the full range of CS-US intervals employed, and whether the pre-drug form of the cardiac CR was monophasic or hiphasic.
 The unconditional HR response (UCR) to shock was similar in form to the CR, consisting of an initial elicited significant cardiac deceleration during the warn- accelerative and subsequent decelerative component, and although the UCR was less suppressed by the drugs.
 3. Davidson, R. J. (State University of New York at modal studies, blink magnitude was reduced.
-A small C., Bennett, J. (State University of New York at Pur-reduction in Experiment I was not a reliable effoct, but chase), & Goleman, D. J. Frontal versus parietal EEG parietal and frontal brain regions.
-Seventoen right-handed how much they disliked and to let up according to how much they liked the program, with hand use counterbal-2.
+A small C., Bennett, J. (State University of New York at Pur-reduction in Experiment I was not a reliable effoct, but chase), & Goleman, D. J. Frontal versus parietal EEG supported.
+The results are interpreted with respect to a ferential effect of positive versus negative affect on parietal and frontal brain regions.
+Seventoen right-hander how much they disliked and to let up according to how much they liked the program, with hand use counterbal-2.
 Washton, A. M. (New York Medical College) Au- anced across subjects.
 These pressure changes, along significant Region (Frontal vs Parietal) × Affective Valsphere activation compared with negative affect and vice versa.
 Parietal asymmetry does not discriminate between these conditions, but does show right hemisphere activation during both.
-A second experiment was conducted (Schwartz, Davidson, & Saron) during which self-generated positive